The Wake-Up Call

 With his new, game-ified attitude about money (and YNAB), Carsen’s finances dramatically changed for the better.
 He said, “I went from just getting by from paycheck to paycheck, to having an age of money that is currently 93 days—all while making student loan debt payments that are more than six times the required minimum for the last several months.
 Plus, I no longer stress out about, occasionally, eating out with friends.”

 Talk about a winning attitude—imagine how much better you’d sleep at night if you had three months of living expenses sitting in the bank!

 Carsen had gone from feeling helpless to tackling some serious financial hurdles.
 Within the first six months of using YNAB, he was able to get one paycheck ahead.
-Then, a year later, he landed a better-paying job.
+Then, a year later, he landed a job with more take home pay.
 Now, he’s happy to report that:

 - His stress level about money disappeared.

 Carsen said, “Once I realized I actually had cash that wasn’t needed for day-to-day expenses, and I stopped stressing about the unexpected (I just budgeted for it!), I got myself a financial advisor.
 We straightened out my 401(k), which bumped up my ROI to around 6.0 percent.
-I also started paying extra toward my student loans.
-Before, I hadn’t even looked at getting ahead on student loans, or saving for retirement, because I just didn’t see where I had any extra money.”
+I also started paying extra toward my student loans and paying off debt.
+Before, I hadn’t even looked at getting ahead on student loans, or retirement planning, because I just didn’t see where I had any extra money.”

 What a difference a couple of years can make!

 “ I officially got one paycheck ahead after using YNAB for about six months.
 After that, everything changed.”